xdudin/cultural-darwinism-simulator/README.md

 Several ideas to extend the environment:
 - Add the possibility of creating borders and/or gates on the simulation board.
-This meant to represent inter-district/interstate borders where crossing them is limited in one way or both.
+This meant to represent inter-district/interstate borders where crossing them is limited in one direction or both.
 - Make a more precise simulation of humans adopting the near culture.
 Especially the observation that younger individuals are more tolerant of the cultural transition than their older parents.
 This aspect is currently ignored.